domiyanyue/my_notes/move_semantics_rvalue_reference.md

                ^
 ```

 Make sense, right?
-As we said, assignments operator requires lvalue as the left operand.
+As we said, the assignment operator requires lvalue as the left operand.

 ### Reference
-A reference ("lvalue reference" since C++11) is a type of C++ variable that can acts as an alias to another value.
+A reference ("lvalue reference" since C++11) is a type of C++ variable that can act as an alias to another value.
 An lvalue reference is created using a single ampersand.
-In the next example, `refv` is a reference of type int and is a alias to `v`.
+In the next example, `refv` is a reference of type int and is an alias to `v`.
 Changing the value of `refv` is equivalent to modifying `v`.

 ```C++
 int v = 3;